CZ-NIC/knot/doc/configuration.rst

 member zones are reloaded.

 Any de-cataloged member zone is purged immediately, including its zone file, journal, timers and DNSSEC keys.
+The zone file is not deleted, if :ref:`zone_zonefile-sync` is set to *-1* for the member zone.

 .. _query-modules: